The official website for the States of Guernsey

 Education

-• It is a myth that graduates on the island are banned from throwing their mortar boards in the air to celebrate their graduation
+• It is a myth that graduates on the island are banned from throwing their mortar boards in the air to celebrate their graduation.

-• The chance of being injured by a flying mortar board is incredibly small, and when the concern is actually about the hats being returned in good condition, it's time to stop blaming health and safety.
+• The chance of being injured by a flying mortar board is incredibly small, the concern is actually about the hats being returned in good condition, it's time to stop blaming health and safety.

-• It is a myth that students are banned from throwing snow balls and enjoying this traditional pastime
+• It is a myth that students are banned from throwing snow balls and enjoying this traditional pastime.

 • If a student is hurt, the teacher is likely to be sued